mkirchner/linked-list-good-taste/README.md

 The standard model interprets the linked list as a sequence of `IntListItem` instances.
 The beginning of the sequence can be accessed through a `head` pointer.

-This leads to the chunking illustrated in Figure 2.
+This leads to the conceptual model illustrated in Figure 2 above.
 The `head` pointer is merely considered as a handle to access the start of the list. `prev` and `cur` are pointers of type `IntListItem*` and always point to an item or `NULL`.